 The Conservation Media Library is a multimedia storing house for conservation photos, graphics, informational videos, factsheets, PowerPoints, and other resources.
 The Library is open to all, and all materials can be downloaded and circulated free of charge.

 The Library is focused on conservation happening on the ground.
 It includes over 600 professional photos of farmers and landowners who are in the process of installing these practices.
 The Library also includes drone footage and aerial photographs so that visitors can see a bird’s eye view of large-scale practice implementation.

-The Conservation Media Library is focused on four conservation practices:
+The Conservation Media Library is focused on five conservation practices:

 Cover crops are an increasingly popular conservation practice that has been used to protect soil, water, and economic resources on farms across the nation.
 Cover crops are planted in addition to a cash crop, like corn or soybeans, in order to gain environmental and economic benefits.

 In a typical corn–soybean rotation, there are only living roots in the ground four to five months out of the year.
 Fall and spring rains often arrive when there are no living roots on agricultural fields, leading to nitrate-nitrogen and phosphorus being washed away.
 Cover crops provide living roots throughout much of the year, absorbing nutrients and preventing loss.

 Drainage Water Management